Sri Lanka halts debt repayment pending IMF bailout plan

 Associated Press

-COLOMBO, Sri Lanka (AP) — Sri Lanka is suspending its repayment of foreign debt, including bonds and government-to-government borrowings, pending the completion of a loan restructuring program with the International Monetary Fund to deal with the island nation’s worst economic crisis in decades, the government said Tuesday.
+COLOMBO, Sri Lanka (AP) — Sri Lanka is suspending its repayment of foreign debt, including bonds and government-to-government borrowing, pending the completion of a loan restructuring program with the International Monetary Fund to deal with the island nation’s worst economic crisis in decades, the government announced Tuesday.

-Sri Lankans for the past months have been enduring shortages of fuel, food and other essentials and daily power outages.
-Most of those items are paid for in hard currency, but Sri Lanka is on the brink of bankruptcy, saddled with dwindling foreign reserves and $25 billion in foreign debt.
+Sri Lankans in recent months have endured fuel and food shortages and daily power outages.
+Most of those items are paid for in hard currency, but Sri Lanka is on the brink of bankruptcy, saddled with dwindling foreign reserves and $25 billion in foreign debt due for repayment over the next five years.
 Nearly $7 billion is due this year.

 “Sri Lanka has had an unblemished record of external debt service since independence in 1948,” the Ministry of Finance said in a statement.
 “Recent events, however, including the effects of the COVID-19 pandemic and the fallout from the hostilities in Ukraine, have so eroded Sri Lanka’s fiscal position that continued normal servicing of external public debt obligations has become impossible.”

-The ministry said the IMF has assessed Sri Lanka’s foreign debt as unsustainable, and staying current on foreign debt repayment is no longer a tenable policy.
+The ministry said the IMF has assessed Sri Lanka’s foreign debt as unsustainable, and that staying current on foreign debt payments is no longer a realistic policy.

 “The government intends to pursue its discussions with the IMF as expeditiously as possible with a view to formulating and presenting to the country’s creditors a comprehensive plan for restoring Sri Lanka’s external public debt to a fully sustainable position,” the ministry said.

+The Central Bank appealed to Sri Lankans living and working abroad to donate foreign currency into four government-run bank accounts set up for government officials to purchase essentials like food, fuel and medicine for distribution to the population urgently because talks with the IMF will take time to generate economic improvement.
+The Central Bank tweeted that a three-member committee will assure transparency in distribution of the funds and promised to make public quarterly financial statements.

+Sri Lankans have been forced to wait in long lines to buy cooking gas, fuel and milk power and doctors have warned there is a catastrophic shortage of essential drugs in government hospitals.

-Meanwhile, protesters camped out around the president’s office for a fourth day demanding the resignation of President Gotabaya Rajapaksa, holding him responsible for the economic crisis.
-Supporters of the protesters supplied drinking water and food, and Muslim protesters broke their Ramadan fasting at the site to share food with those around them.
+Protesters camped out around the president’s office for a fourth straight day demanded the resignation of President Gotabaya Rajapaksa, holding him responsible for the economic crisis.
+Supporters of the protesters who are also calling on the ruling Rajapaksa family to quit supplied drinking water and food to the demonstrators.
+Muslim protesters broke their Ramadan fasting at the site to share food with people around them.

-Much of the anger expressed in weeks of protests has been directed at the Rajapaksa family, which been in power for most of the past two decades.
+Much of the anger expressed in weeks of protests has been directed at the Rajapaksa family, which has held power for most of the past two decades.
 Critics accuse the family of borrowing heavily to finance projects that have earned no money, such as a port facility built with Chinese loans.

-Prime Minister Mahinda Rajapaksa, a former president who is the current president’s older brother, sought in a speech Monday night to reassure people that the government is working on resolving the problems.
+Prime Minister Mahinda Rajapaksa, a former president who is the current president’s older brother, sought in a speech Monday night to reassure people that the government is working to resolving the country’s financial problems.

 “We are embarking on an enormous program to overcome the crisis we face today.
 Every second spent by the president and this government is used up exhausting avenues to rebuild our country,” he said.